This page was last updated September 2020.

 In a nutshell: I am a geek at heart, wishing to employ the legal system to exercise the rights one has.
 I love to study, keep improving and expanding my knowledge.
 I see a goal not as a finite stipulation of steps, but a process where the client is the key for success.
-Lastly, I am not just a lawyer, I am not just an engineer, I am something else.
+Lastly, I am not just a lawyer, I am not just an engineer, I am something else, a Lawgineer.

 But my love for IT will never wane.
 In my heart, I will always remain a nerd who loves tech.
 I love innovation.
 I wish to understand it, use it, and possibly extends its appliance.
 I do not mind being an early adopter, it means trial and error, it means enjoying tech’s latest perks, it means keeping a fresh mind and view on the world.
 You need to keep moving forward.

 Besides being a legal and IT professional, I enjoy sports, games, movies, and languages.
 I have done a multitude of sports longer than two years.
-Namely Judo, Ice skating, rowing, Tennis, horseback riding and swimming.
+Namely Judo, Ice skating, rowing, tennis, horseback riding and swimming.
 Another area I like and hope to improve in is languages.
 At high school, languages were my worst subjects.
 Now I enjoy improving and learning new languages.
 I continuously seek to improve my English.
 Currently I try to learn the basics of Japanese.
 I hope to add Russian, Chinese and possibly Spanish to that list.

 Possibly my biggest strength is to not be definable.
 I do not like to be defined as one or the other.
 I am not your typical engineer.
 I am not your typical lawyer.
 I like to think on matters in multiple distinctive ways, and I like to thoroughly understand the topic, no matter the area of expertise (well, okay, with some exceptions).